 We, like many other parents, are looking for things to do this summer that are outside and not too crowded.
-We’re looking for out of the box ideas that won’t be expensive and will suit the entire family.
+We’re looking for out-of-the-box ideas that won’t be expensive and will suit the entire family.
 This back to the basics little day trip doesn’t have fancy frills.
 It’s quite simple – enjoy peaceful natural surroundings and maybe even have some quiet time.
 This trip is off the beaten path and is a perfect spot to explore with your littles.

 The Red Mill Gift Shop and the adjacent Nelson Park are located on the Crystal River on County Highway K, about two miles south of the city of Waupaca.
 The Crystal River is part of the Chain O’ Lake interconnected lakes with crystal clear spring-fed waters.
-Little Hope is located not far from Hartman Creek State Park and also located near on the Rustic Road 23 (one of our recommended scenic drives).
+Little Hope is located not far from Hartman Creek State Park and also located near Rustic Road 23 (one of our recommended scenic drives).

-A couple things we recommend bringing along – bug spray, sunscreen, blanket, picnic lunch or snack, towels, some books, and money for an ice cream treat.
+A couple of things we recommend bringing along – bug spray, sunscreen, blanket, picnic lunch or snack, towels, some books, and money for an ice cream treat.

 Just a friendly reminder to leave nature better than before your visit.
 We try to remember to bring along a gallon zip-top bag to pack out any wrappers or tuck away any trash that we find on trails.

 Red Mill Gift Shop

 The Red Mill was originally a grist mill made to make flour built back in 1855.
 It has been converted into a cute gift shop offering Chocolate Shoppe Ice Cream, candy, coffee, soups, and sandwiches.
 It is perfect for grabbing a bite to eat before or after exploring the grounds.